pijushpratim/pijushpratim.github.io/index.md

 ## Publications and Preprints

  - MSc Thesis: [Jacobians of Curves in Abelian Surfaces.](https://summit.sfu.ca/item/38565)
  - _On Some Localizations and Their Relation to Quotients_.
-With Nawal Hazarika.
-(American Mathematical Monthly, Vol. 131, 2024 Issue-4, pp 335-342.)
+With Nawal Hazarika. (**American Mathematical Monthly**, Vol. 131, 2024 Issue-4, pp 335-342.)
  - _Evaluating Ramanujan's Nested Radicals: A Sequential Approach_.
-With Kuldeep Sarma.
-(Mathematics Magazine, Vol. 96, 2023 Issue-4, pp 463-466.)
+With Kuldeep Sarma. (**Mathematics Magazine**, Vol. 96, 2023 Issue-4, pp 463-466.)